Skip to main content

 Today, she and her family are packed into her sister’s tiny apartment in the western Syrian town of Tal-Kalakh, after arriving there from nearby Lebanon with just the clothes on their backs.

-Of the more than a million people displaced by Israeli strikes on Lebanon since late September, tens of thousands have sought refuge in neighboring Syria.
-Like Salma and her family, many are Syrians — returning home to a country still buffeted by years of unrest, where roughly half the population faces hunger.
+Of the more than 1 million people displaced by Israeli strikes on Lebanon since late September, tens of thousands have sought refuge in neighbouring Syria.
+Like Salma and her family, many are Syrians returning home to a country still buffeted by years of unrest, where roughly half the population faces hunger.

 WFP staff hand out nutritious date bars to people escaping Lebanon's conflict, at a Syrian border crossing near Damascus.
 Photo: WFP/Hussam Al Saleh